Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Suitable for beginners, a user-friendly software interface

-- Relatively new company, no 2-factor authentication
+- Relatively new company, no two-factor authentication

 Exodus is a desktop wallet that can be used to store over 25 different cryptocurrencies, including Bitcoin Gold.
-It was the first desktop wallet to include inbuilt integration with ShapeShift, a tool that allows you to exchange cryptocurrencies in seconds.
+It was the first desktop wallet to include in-built integration with ShapeShift, a tool that allows you to exchange cryptocurrencies in seconds.
 It’s a relative newcomer, having been launched in July 2016, but has already proven to be a popular wallet.

-Exodus is free to download and was designed for people who are just starting out in crypto and therefore might not be ready to drop any money on a hardware wallet.
+Exodus is free to download and has been designed for people who are just starting out in crypto and therefore might not be ready to drop any money on a hardware wallet.
 The interface avoids using overly technical language and has a hands-on support system in place, including a comprehensive list of FAQs and articles explaining its features, troubleshooting and more.

-However, if you’re looking to get started in the world of cryptocurrency, and you aren’t entirely sure about your level of commitment, Exodus is worth a look.
+However, if you’re looking to get started in the world of cryptocurrency and you aren’t entirely sure about your level of commitment, Exodus is worth a look.
 It’s available on Windows, Linux and Mac OS.